- What is Sales?

 - Purchasing lists of prospects

-- Meeting potential buyers at in-person or remote events, webinars, conferences.
+- Meeting potential buyers at in-person or remote events, webinars, and conferences.

 Learn more about sales prospecting.